BaleDoneen Method ProviderWorthington, OH

 As mentioned earlier, most patients do not experience any symptoms until they are experiencing a blockage.
 This may or may not be accompanied by a heart attack or stroke.
 In any case, common symptoms of atherosclerosis include angina, pain in the chest, neck, back or arms, shortness of breath, fatigue, confusion, and muscle weakness.

 What are the risk factors for atherosclerosis?

 Some risk factors for atherosclerosis can be changed, while others are out of your control.
 We can help you manage both types.
-Atherosclerosis tends to affect those with diabetes, high blood pressure, a family history of atherosclerosis, and a sedentary lifestyle.
+Atherosclerosis tends to affect those with diabetes, high blood pressure, high cholesterol, a family history of atherosclerosis, and a sedentary lifestyle.
 Additionally, smoking tobacco products can significantly damage the blood vessels and the heart.

 Heart disease is the world’s No. 1 killer, taking the lives of around 18 million people per year.
 Fortunately, the disease is largely treatable.
 By changing some daily habits, you can even prevent any heart problems from affecting your well-being.
 Your doctor can help you determine how to keep your heart pumping efficiently and functioning…

 Looking for a cardiologist near Worthington because you believe that you are experiencing heart trouble?
 Heart disease affects over 80 million people in the United States and is the leading cause of death in both men and women.
 Unfortunately, heart disease is a silent killer that does not exhibit many symptoms, which is why it is…

 We are committed to providing quality service to residents located In the Worthington, OH area.
 Our website has additional information about the following topics: Preventive Cardiologist, Sleep Apnea, Sleep Apnea Treatment, Bale Doneen Method Provider, Stroke Prevention, Heart Attack Prevention, Heart Disease Specialist and Stroke Specialist.